-The Centre was developed in 2009 as a collaborative effort between industry and government as a location to showcase innovative resource solutions and inspire others to implement those or develop new innovative resources technologies and best practices (e.g., innovative pipeline strategies, innovative water crossings).
-It has now under the management of Ducks Unlimited.
+The Boreal Wetland Centre was developed in 2009 as a collaborative effort between industry and government as a location to showcase and develop innovative resource solutions and inspire others to implement innovative resources technologies and best practices (e.g., innovative pipeline strategies, innovative water crossings).
+It is now under the management of Ducks Unlimited Canada since 2021.

-Outdoor, hands-on demonstration centres are important for providing on-the-ground examples of innovative industry solutions, demonstrating avoidance and minimization practices, testing out new ideas, and educating visitors about critical habitat and environmental stewardship.
-The Wetland Centre is unique in boreal Canada by providing a central demonstration location that facilitates information sharing and provides opportunities for knowledge exchange among diverse user groups including Indigenous rights holders, industry, research academia, education groups and the public-at-large.
+Outdoor, hands-on demonstration centres are important for providing on-the-ground examples of innovative industry solutions.
+They demonstrate avoidance and minimization practices, test out new ideas, and educate visitors about critical habitat and environmental stewardship.
+The Boreal Wetland Centre is a unique site in the boreal biome of Canada, providing a central location that facilitates opportunities for knowledge exchange among diverse user groups including Indigenous rights holders, industry, research academia, education groups, and the public-at-large.

 Boreal wetlands are important areas for biodiversity and ecosystem services.
-From filtering water and storing carbon, to providing important plant and wildlife habitat, wetlands are prominent features in the boreal forest and are often part of interconnected systems that link all boreal ecosystems.
+From water filtration to carbon storage, to providing important plant and wildlife habitat, wetlands are vital features in the boreal forest and connect boreal habitat into a network of boreal ecosystem services.